mpsonntag/snippets/staging/sh/meta_source/README.md

 Provided no RDF files are overwritten, keeping the odml IDs intact and unchanged, all files in the `rdf` folder can be uploaded to the RDF server.
 Duplicate entries will not be added to the database.

-The files have to be manually uploaded at the hidden administrative panel meta.g-node.org/manage.html using the "upload data" feature.
+The files have to be manually uploaded at the hidden administrative panel meta.g-node.org/admin_dataset.html using the "upload files" feature.
 The upload requires the admin password that can be found either in the shiroi.ini file on the server or the gnode password database.